Ra-Wo/AutoPush/README.md

 ```

 ### How to use:
-after the program run every time you want to push just input you commit message and press enter
+after the program run every time you want to push just input you commit message and press enter.

-###auto push
+### auto push
 enter the command ```.auto``` for automatically push to github every 3min.